 Therefore it is very important to monitor a patient on abortive therapy because if overusing their medications, their headaches may become refractory to the preventive therapy causing their attacks to be more frequent and severe.

-Unfortunately, most of these medications are not able to terminate an acute episode so they are typically used in conjunction with the abortive therapies during an attack.
+Medications and techniques that are considered preventive therapies are directed at reducing the frequency and severity of the attacks.
+Unfortunately, most of these medications are not able to terminate an acute episode, so they are typically used in conjunction with abortive therapies during an attack.

 Some of the common preventive medications are: